Complaints and Conflict Resolution

 What is the difference between a request and a complaint, and why does it matter?

 A request is what someone asks for.
-When that request is not met, not acknowledged, or not followed through on, it becomes a complaint.
+When that request is not met, not acknowledged, or not followed through, it becomes a complaint.
 Understanding this sequence matters because most complaints can be resolved, or avoided entirely, if the gap between the request and the response is closed quickly.
 This course makes that distinction explicit and gives learners the tools to act on it.

-Does the course cover de-escalation?
+Does the course cover de-escalation in practical detail?

-Yes, in practical detail.
+Yes.
 De-escalation is not about being passive or agreeing to keep the peace.
 It is about understanding what is driving a situation and responding in a way that reduces tension rather than adding to it.
 Learners practise specific approaches during the session rather than just being told about them.

-Does this course cover formal complaints procedures?
+Does this course cover formal complaint procedures?

 Yes.
-The course covers what complaints procedures exist for, what different roles are responsible for, how to follow them correctly, and how to document complaints in a way that supports both resolution and organisational learning.
+The course covers what complaint procedures exist for, what different roles are responsible for, how to follow them correctly, and how to document complaints in a way that supports both resolution and organisational learning.

 What if a situation goes beyond what training can resolve?